1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 !!! tip "Bed Leveling"

-    For a great overview of the most important things to know about bed leveling in general, check out this [great 3D printing poster](https://i.imgur.com/hIcGr8U.png) from [Billie Ruben](https://www.billieruben.info/)!
+    For a great overview of the most important things to know about bed leveling in general, check out this [great 3D printing poster](https://i.imgur.com/hIcGr8U.png) made by [Billie Ruben](https://www.billieruben.info/)!

 The bed uses a removable PEI-coated spring steel plate which makes it easy to remove the printed object.